joelklabo/XcodeBuildMCP/README.md

 ### Configure MCP clients

-Configure your MCP client (Windsurf, Cursor, Claude Desktop, etc.) to use the XcodeBuildMCP server by adding the following configuration, changing the version number to match the version you wish to use:
+Configure your MCP client (Windsurf, Cursor, Claude Desktop, etc.) to use the XcodeBuildMCP server by ammending your client application's MCP configuration, changing the version number to match the version you wish to use:

 ```json
 {